rentseen/VIS-MDP/README.md

-# This is the course project of Computer Animation and Data Visualization
+## This is the course project of Computer Animation and Data Visualization
-##team member: Yelinsheng, Xiaolong Huang
+### Team member: Yelinsheng, Xiaolong Huang